SaranyaDScientist/Wine/README.md

 ![Important Features](https://github.com/SaranyaDScientist/Wine/blob/master/Wine_feat.png)

 # Inference:
-From the Model coefficients, it is evident that the most important features are Alcohol and Malic_acid¶
+From the Model coefficients, it is evident that the most important features are **Alcohol and Malic_acid.**